muak/AiForms.CollectionView/README.md

 * SetLoadMoreCompletion
   * If it continues using the LoadMore after doing some process, set false; Otherwise set true.
   * Once the LoadMoreCommand is invoked, it will not be invoked again unless the SetLoadMoreCompletion is set to false.
+* LoadMoreMargin
+  * The number of items from the last as the threshold value to invoke the LoadMoreCommand.
+For example, if set this property to 3, when appearing the 3rd item from the last, the LoadMoreCommand will be invoked.
+This value is approximate. the default value is 0.

 ## GridCollectionView